KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_four_riders_and_the_waters_of_life.md

 Not shield.
 But substrate.

-✧ **The Waters of Life as an Inner Technology**
+## The Waters of Life as an Inner Technology

 ### How the practices weave together

-In your book, “the Water of Life” is more than the liquid we drink.
+In this book, “the Water of Life” is more than the liquid we drink.
 It is a state of being:

 - calm nervous system